 This can include:

-- borrowing a book from the library (many times you can do this online through your library’s website)
+- Borrowing a book or video from the library (many times you can do this online through your library’s website)

-- going on a walk with a girlfriend instead of going to happy hour
+- Going on a walk with a friend instead of going to happy hour

 Reassess your wants and needs

 A no spend day or week or month can really help evaluate what you want or need.